 Please also refer to the interest notifications received under threshold disclosure obligation.

-The ratio of Class A shares to Class B shares must be maintained at 2:1 as required by the Articles of Incorporation.
+1) The ratio of voting A-shares to voting B-shares must be maintained at 2:1 as required by the Articles of Incorporation.

-(3) All figures have been rounded up to the second decimal, which may result in a rounding difference of the total percentage for A and B-shares.
+All percentages have been rounded up to the second decimal, which may result in a rounding difference of the total percentage for A-shares and B-shares.

 No A-shareholder may hold, directly or indirectly, more than 20%, 33% or 50% of the company’s shares unless he has obtained prior approval from the meeting of shareholders in accordance with the procedure described here below.
-Such limit shall be calculated by taking into account all the shares held by the A-shareholder.
+Such limit shall be calculated by considering all the shares held by the A-shareholder.